gevent/gevent/doc/loop_impls.rst

   has some support for priorities and this is exposed in the low-level gevent API, but it was never documented.

+- Low-level ``prepare`` watchers are not available. gevent uses prepare watchers for internal purposes.

 Performance
 ===========